Skip to main content

 What happens after the results?

-Your results are typically available within a few working days.
-The report includes your values alongside reference ranges with clear explanations for each marker.
-If any values are outside the expected range, this is highlighted.
-We recommend discussing your results with a healthcare provider, who can place them in context with your symptoms and advise on follow-up steps.
+Your results are usually available online within a few working days.
+You see your values alongside the reference ranges, with a clear explanation for each marker.
+If any values fall outside the expected range, this is highlighted.

 Certified Lab